-In conceptual terms, these observations can be interpreted as three interrelated processes: (beginning) changes in policy core beliefs, changes in the actor base (e.g. new industry actors emerging) and changes in the policy issue.
-These are very likely related to a maturation of the alternative socio-technical system: Renewable energies meanwhile can be perceived as economic opportunities and are associated with conservative values such as job creation and energy independence.
-The emergence of new industry actors further supports the economic importance of alternative technologies.
+Moreover, it seems that changes in the policy issue also contribute to policy change: Renewable energies meanwhile offer economic opportunities and can be more easily associated with conservative values such as job creation and energy independence.
 At the same time, nuclear energy has lost some of its former legitimacy and became increasingly expensive, which also provides grounds for re-valuation.